bus0v/mechanum_robot-arduino/README.md

 It controls the motors through the use of the Adafruit v2 motor shield and a PID controller.
 PID control is possible due to the quadrature encoders on the wheels.
 Each wheel is controlled separately.

-The arduino recieves an array of 4 floats from the rasberry pi on the **/motors** topic, which are the desired motor speed.
+The arduino recieves an array of 4 floats from the rasberry pi on the **/motor** topic, which are the desired motor speed.
 Using a specified command rate the speed is published to the motors and then controlled through PID using the encoder feedback.
-Then the robot, publishes the recorded amount of encoder ticks to the Raspberry Pi, so they can be processed by the odometry node.
+Then the robot, publishes the recorded amount of encoder ticks to the Raspberry Pi to the **/ticks** topic, so they can be processed by the odometry node.

 The Arduino also collects IMU information and publishes it on the **/imu_data** topic.